You’re inside your home and the heat is on. But you’re cold. Cold.

 A difference of two to three degrees between stories is normal.
 Anything beyond that can lead to significant comfort problems.
 That’s when it might make sense to add zones, and the best time to add them is when you’re replacing your HVAC equipment.

 But wait!
 Can’t you add zones to your existing system?
 Sure.
 You can.
 But if you’re using a standard HVAC setup, doing so sacrifices efficiency and puts more stress on your equipment.
-Zoning makes a lot more sense when you use a variable speed outdoor unit and variable speed blower.
+Zoning makes a lot more sense when you use a variable-speed outdoor unit and a variable-speed blower.
 Most homes don’t have these (yet), so it’s a good idea to hold off on zoning until you’re in a position to upgrade your equipment to variable speed.